pietermonsieurs/leishmania_snsseq/README.md

 ### SWEMBL
 export PATH=/Users/pmonsieurs/programming/software/SWEMBL/:/Users/pmonsieurs/programming/software/samtools-1.9:$PATH

-SWEMBL -m 500 -f 150 -R 0.0025 -F -i 1_S1.subsample.bam -a 2_S2.subsample.bam
+SWEMBL -m 500 -f 150 -R 0.0025 -F -i 1_S1.proper_paired.subsample.bam -a 2_S2.proper_paired.subsample.bam

+Update: swembl is giving a segmentation fault.

 ## full pictures of sequencing data
 * request to visualize full sequencing data set.
-First run depth for all 4 samples, then subtract with the corresponding background, and do the visualization of S1 on top (bg-corrected with S2), and S3 below (bg-corrected with S4): [chromosome_peaks.py](chromosome_peaks.py)
+First run depth for all 4 samples, then subtract with the corresponding background, and do the visualization of S1 on top (bg-corrected with S2), and S3 below (bg-corrected with S4): [chromosome_peaks.py](chromosome_peaks.py).
+Additionally, include the raw data on top of the plot for each of the 4 samples.
+    * update script to work with window of 50kb (or any other user specified window)

 ### in-house developed tool